 Portland's size supports and encourages community involvement.
 It’s easy to meet people, make inroads, and start being a part of real planning, shaping, and decision-making in Portland and beyond.

-Marcia Minter, a Chicago transplant and Vice President Creative Director for LL Bean, says she’s been a lot more involved in community work since she moved to Portland.
+Marcia Minter, a Chicago transplant and founder of Indigo Arts Alliance, says she’s been a lot more involved in community work since she moved to Portland.
 Marcia has served on a diverse array of boards, including Portland Ovations, Parks for People (through the Trust for Public Land), and Portland Freedom Trail.
 She says, “I’m certain there’s no way that I would have been involved in nearly as many things in Chicago or New York, and I wouldn’t have wanted to given the logistics of getting from one location to the next.
 Here it’s much easier to get where you need to go and start developing a reputation much sooner than you can in larger cities, or even in midsize cities.”

 Want to get involved but not sure how?
 VolunteerMaine is a network of state, nonprofit, public, and private agencies that have come together to promote volunteerism in Maine.
 You can search volunteer opportunities or national service projects like AmeriCorps and Foster Grandparents.

 There are many more ways to start contributing.
 Here’s a sampling.